 Outdoor Faucet Tips for Ottawa Homeowners

 Frost free hose bibs is the term plumbers use in Ottawa to describe your outdoor tap.
-With proper installation and maintenance, your outdoor faucets can last you up to 20 years, but I don’t know how many times I’ve seen brand new frost free hose bibs freeze up.
+With proper installation and maintenance, your outdoor faucets can last you up to 20 years; unfortunately though, we can’t begin to count how many times we’ve seen brand new frost free hose bibs freeze up.
 Your outdoor hose faucet is exposed to harsh Ottawa winter temperatures, and if they’re not maintained properly, you’re going to run into some trouble.
 The proper installation and maintenance of a frost free hose bib, or outdoor faucet, is to make sure that there is a drain installed upstream of a ball valve.
 This way, when winter arrives, and the temperatures dip below zero, you can isolate the outdoor tap or outdoor faucet by shutting the valve.
 After you’ve closed the valve, there may still be water in the line.
-The first step would be to go outside and open up your frost free hose bib (outdoor facet, or tap).
-This will allow some of the water to escape from the pipe, and I recommend leaving it open for the winter.
-Then take a small pail or container, and open the drain to allow the rest of the water to drain out.
-If you follow these steps every winter, your now garden faucet or “outdoor hose bib” will last you twenty years or more.
+The first step would be to go outside and open up your frost free hose bib (outdoor faucet, or tap).
+This will allow some of the water to escape from the pipe, and we recommend leaving it open for the winter.
+Then, take a small pail or container and open the drain to allow the rest of the water to drain out.
+If you follow these steps every winter, your garden faucet or “outdoor hose bib” will hopefully last you years to come.

 Why do Ottawa winters affect hose bibs and outdoor faucets?

 If you don’t isolate and drain your hose bib, then you run the risk of an Ottawa winter ruining your basement.
-It happens when the garden faucets are exposed to the cold temperatures.
+It happens when the garden faucets are exposed to the frigid, cold temperatures.
 If you haven’t drained the line or shut off the valve then this water will freeze inside the pipe.
-When water freezes, it expands causing the pipe to split open.
-If you didn’t turn your valve off, then on the first warm day, the blockage of ice will melt, and probably cause the flooding of your basement.
-If this happens, start with calling Gordmay Construction for any ottawa home repair services you may require.
+When water freezes, it expands and can cause the pipe to split open.
+If you didn’t turn your valve off, then on the first warm day, the blockage of ice will melt, and probably cause a nice flood your basement.
+If this happens, start with calling Gordmay Construction for any Ottawa home repair services you may require.

 If you are looking for our Kingston plumbers and would like a quote on changing your outdoor tap, give us a call today.